juliandavidmr/Loug/README.md

 ### **Ignore all**
-Ignore the 'production' key and enable log, error, warn, dir and info.
+Ignore the `production` key and enable log, error, warn, dir and info.
 Only applies to the current document.

 ```js
 var loug = require('loug');